marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 We're nearly there.
 We have a working apache server, but we don't have any sites loading.
 First, we need to enable the default site in apache, and we do that by editing our "node attributes" for apache.

 If you open `cookbooks/apache2/attributes/default.rb` you will see a whole bunch of attributes for different platforms.
-The one we're interested in in `default_site_enabled` under ubuntu, which is currently set to `false`.
+The one we're interested in is `default_site_enabled` under ubuntu, which is currently set to `false`.

 Do not edit this here.
 Node attributes can be over-ridden on a node-by-node basis in our node file.
 Basically, any key in our node file's json which is not `run_list` is a node attribute.
 You can see in the attributes file for each recipe (which matches the recipe name but in the attributes directory in the cookbook) what attributes are available for us to over-ride.
 We're only interested in this one today, so update your node file like so: